bayprior

 Robust Mixture Schmidli et al. MAP robust mixture prior Robust vs informative density overlay Protection against misspecification

-Power Prior Ibrahim–Chen calibrated borrowing weight via Bayes Factor Calibration curves + optimal δ Principled historical data borrowing
+Power Prior Ibrahim-Chen calibrated borrowing weight via Bayes Factor Calibration curves + optimal delta Principled historical data borrowing

-Export Report HTML / PDF / Word (.docx) prior justification document via Quarto Regulatory-ready self-contained report FDA/EMA submission documentation
+Export Report HTML / PDF / Word (.docx) prior justification document via Quarto Regulatory-ready self-contained report Submission documentation

 Core Methodology